miappks/QR-BarcodeScanner/README.md

 # QR-BarcodeScanner
-Scanner for common types of QR-Codes and Barcodes
+Scanner to read common types of QR-Codes and Barcodes

 ## Screenshots